 We are the Stamford Amateur Radio Association (SARA) of Stamford, Connecticut.

-Founded in 1974 and active ever since, we sponsor and maintain two repeaters, provide communication services at public events, contribute to emergency communications for the city of Stamford, hold licensing exam sessions four times a year, and hold a competitive Field Day event every June.
+Founded in 1974 and active ever since, we sponsor and maintain three repeaters, provide communication services at public events, contribute to emergency communications for the city of Stamford, hold licensing exam sessions three times a year, and hold a competitive Field Day event every June.

 Services that we perform for our members include antenna raising, radio setup, training, and advising.